aws-powertools/powertools-lambda-layer-cdk/README.md

-> [!important]
+> [!note]
-> This repository will be archived on April 5, 2025 together with the `cdk-aws-lambda-powertools-layer` CDK constructs for Python and Node.js

-Powertools for AWS will continue to provide official Lambda Layers for [Python](https://docs.powertools.aws.dev/lambda/python/latest/) and [TypeScript](https://docs.powertools.aws.dev/lambda/typescript/latest/) in all commercial regions and GovCloud, as well as future regions as they become available.
+> Powertools for AWS will continue to provide official Lambda Layers for [Python](https://docs.powertools.aws.dev/lambda/python/latest/) and [TypeScript](https://docs.powertools.aws.dev/lambda/typescript/latest/) in all commercial regions and GovCloud, as well as future regions as they become available.

 ### Your options